kunjzk/coud-native-tools/podman/README.md

 Podman

-- rootless containers by default
+- rootless containers by default (proved by trial on Ubuntu host)
 - no root daemon/socket, each user manages their own containers

 ### 2. Ships with Linux distros